ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 7. The system generates a composite match score by summing up the match scores for the first and the second iris Images}
 8. The system proceeds to execute compare against Iris threshold
 9. Alerts and warning messages for data type violation are sent as per data definition
 10. All the error and warning messages are configurable via a configurable file.
-Please refer Git for more details on the type of error messages
+Please refer Git for more details on the type of [**error messages**](https://github.com/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **G. Authenticate the IRIS of the Individual by comparing the match score of the IRIS against threshold (TBD)**